 Why is it that so many doctors and medical researchers have not been aware of these effects?
-It is because science proceeds on the basic assumption that all things can best be studied and understood in isolation from everything else.
+It is because science proceeds on the basic assumption that all things are best studied and understood in isolation from everything else.
 Hence, it has taken medical researchers a long time to understand that, besides studying disease-causing organisms in isolation in the highly unnatural conditions that exist in their laboratories, they also need to consider things like the totality of the host organism’s microbial ecosystem in order to understand health and disease.
 In other words, to the extent that the sterile and unnatural conditions that exist in laboratories differ from the conditions that exist in the real world, the researcher’s understanding of what is actually happening in the real world may be faulty or incomplete.

 I am well aware that this concept is not original, and that many others have discussed it, or discussed something similar to it, but without formulating it as an important natural law.

 Some microbiologists use the word “microbiome” to refer to what I have called by the less elegant phrase “microbial ecosystem.”
 Although there is nothing wrong with this invented word, firstly, I see no justification for inventing new words when there is no reason for doing so, since this is a primary reason why scientific and other professional papers are incomprehensible to the lay reader; and secondly, by using the term “ecosystem,” which is commonly used only in relation to macroscopic species – those that we can see with the naked eye – I wish to emphasize the important balance and interrelations that also exist in healthy, flourishing microscopic communities, features which I do not believe are conveyed by the more neutral word “microbiome,” precisely because it is an invented word, and hence, has no prior meanings or associations.